Meaning of Acquisition

 Also, have a look at the differences between Stock Purchase and Asset Purchase here

 - In 2017 Amazon bought Whole Foods which is a high-end organic grocery chain for $ 13.7 Billion.
 The acquisition provided Amazon with hundreds of physical stores and strong entry into the grocery business.

 - In 2017 itself, Disney announced a deal to buy major assets of Century Fox assets in a historic $ 52.4 billion deal which includes the Century’s movie streaming all Hulu.

 - Apple acquired Shazam music, TV shows and songs app for $ 400 Mn.
 The Company plans to integrate the app into Apple’s iOS and utilize its technology.

-- The acquisition is time efficient growth strategy which helps the Company to acquire the core competencies and resources which are not currently available.
+- The acquisition is a time-efficient growth strategy that helps the Company to acquire the core competencies and resources which are not currently available.
 The Company can instantaneously enter into a new market, product and overcome the barriers of entry.
 Further, it will not have to invest much time and effort in product development.